ThatDerpiGuy/Flappuccino/README.md

 **Note:** If the ``pip install pygame`` did not work for you, then try this:
 1. Windows:
 ``python -m pip install pygame``
-2. Mac:
+2. macOS:
 ``python3 -m pip install pygame``
 3. Linux:
-Same as windows.
+Same as macOS, depending on your distribution.

 Ensure ``main.py`` is in the same directory as ``./data`` and execute  ``python main.py``.